dereknovak/Personal-Resources/definitions.md

   str = 'Hello'
   ```

-  Local variable `str` is initialized and references a string object with the value `Hello`.
+  Local variable `str` is initialized and references a string object with the value `'Hello'`.

 - Integer